Śa: Conjuncts with श

 Devanagari exhibits conjunct ligatures, as is common in Indic scripts.
 In modern Devanagari texts, most conjuncts are formed by reducing the letter shape to fit tightly to the following letter, usually by dropping a character's vertical stem, sometimes referred to as a "half form".
 Some conjunct clusters are always represented by a true ligature, instead of a shape that can be broken into constituent independent letters.
-Vertically stacked conjuncts are ubiquitous in older texts, while only a few are still used routinely in modern Devanagari texts. Śa is unique in having an alternate form, sometimes called "Ribbon Śa", that appears as both a half form in horizontal and as an element in vertical conjuncts.
+Vertically stacked conjuncts are ubiquitous in older texts, while only a few are still used routinely in modern Devanagari texts. Śa is unique in having an alternate form found only in conjuncts, sometimes called "Ribbon Śa", that appears as both a half form in horizontal conjuncts and as an element in vertical conjuncts.
 The use of ligatures and vertical conjuncts may vary across languages using the Devanagari script, with Marathi in particular preferring the use of half forms where texts in other languages would show ligatures and vertical stacks.